mziyabo/vscode-codedeploy-extension/README.md

 ## Extension Limitations
 - Limited to CodeDeploy to EC2, i.e. Support for Lambda and ECS not yet available
 - Supports S3 revision locations- GitHub currently not available
+- Blue/Green Deployments not yet supported

 ## Release Notes
-This extension is still in preview.
+This extension is still in preview and open to contribution.

 ## Licence
 [Apache-2.0](./LICENSE)